mariosgeorgiou/mariosgeorgiou.github.io/_pages/about.md

 I am supported by the National Science Foundation (NSF), under Grant 40D03-00-01.

-I am planning to defend this May and actively looking for full-time opportunities in Tech and Fintech on software engineering/research.
+I am planning to graduate this May and actively looking for full-time roles on software engineering/research.

 News
 ====